IliaViazov/composition_winter_semester_2024-2025/overtone_series/overtones.md

     4. and a standalone application (.app) for those who don't have a max license (unfortunately, .app format can be read only by MacOS)

 You can use your own midi controller (midi mappings are written in the patch).
 If you don't have a controller, you can use visual keyboard in the program (it can be glitchy sometimes, if so — use reset button)

 In the number box in the left corner you can type fundamental pitch in Hz, the program will generate the overtone series from 8 to 72 overtone (the range is so because scale-pattern starts from 8 overtone)

 In the left score window — fundamental pitch, in the right — approximately notated overtone series.

-A bit lower — volume control and turning on of the sound processes (a button with the loudspeaker — don't forget to press it to play)
+A bit lower — volume control and a DSP-Button (a button with the loudspeaker, turns on all sound processes — don't forget to press it to play)

 The synthesizer has an ADSR envelope, so you can experement with different types of the articulation.

 ![Synth screenshot](synth_screen.png)